Home

 The whole warehouse, rebuilt inside a database.
 Get this and you get everything that follows.

 The WMS keeps a digital twin of the physical building, and it is built from a few simple objects.
-There is the item master, the record of every SKU: its size, its weight, whether it ships in eaches or cases, whether it needs a lot or a serial number.
+There is the item master, the record of every SKU: its size, its weight, whether it ships in eaches (single units) or cases, whether it needs a lot or a serial number.
 There is the location master, a record for every addressable spot on the floor, usually coded by aisle, bay, level, and position, so A-12-03 means a specific shelf you can walk to.
 And tying them together is the inventory record: this item, in that location, this quantity, in this status.
-That last word, status, is doing enormous work, and we will come back to it.
+That last word, status, is doing enormous work, and we'll come back to it.

-Here is the catch that sinks more projects than any bug.
+Here's the catch that sinks more projects than any bug.
 The system is only as true as that data.
 Tell it a case weighs 8 pounds when it weighs 80 and it will cheerfully send a worker to stack it on a top shelf.
-Leave out a box's dimensions and it cannot choose a carton or rate a carrier.
+Leave out a box's dimensions and it can't choose a carton or rate a carrier.
 The unglamorous work of clean item and location data is the foundation the whole building stands on, and the most common reason a go-live turns into a nightmare.

 Every warehouse is a snowflake.
 The software is the same; the rules each one runs are not.The first thing anyone in this industry learns